 More general B&M information and a bibliography can be found on my Unofficial Boston & Maine RR Page .

-From the Hannauer administration (1926-9), the B&M organized its operations in detail.
+From the early days of the Hannauer administration (1926-9), the B&M organized its operations in detail.
 Its maximum main-line freight haul was about 300 miles from Rotterdam Jct. to Portland, and most hauls were 200 miles or less.
 The B&M was also a terminating road - it received mostly loaded cars entering New England from its western connections.
 In most years, the majority of cars coming in loaded were returned empty.

 The B&M also faced strong competition: the New York Central, via its ownership of the Boston & Albany offered single-road service to destinations across the Midwest and direct connections with Western railroads in Chicago and St. Louis.
 The New Haven also served the big Massachusetts cities where the B&M - NYC competition was strongest, and worked hard to get shippers to route via its Maybrook and Bay Ridge interchanges.Finally, the quality of New England highways improved rapidly from World War I onward, and its short distances favored truck competition even while over-the-road speeds were less than 40 MPH.
 But the B&M still had a lot of capital assets built for short-haul movements within New England, so running a tight ship was essential to profits.

 The post-B&M's operating goal was that every loaded car turned over to the railroad be either delivered to the customer or 'constructively placed' within 24 hours.
-This wasn't awfully difficult for points along the Fitchburg, Connecticut River and Western Divisions served directly from Mechanicvile yard: Sort the cars into blocks for the yard nearest the customer and ensure they connected to the proper local freight.
+This wasn't awfully difficult for points along the Fitchburg, Connecticut River, New Hampshire and Western Divisions served directly from Mechanicvile yard: Sort the cars into blocks for the yard nearest the customer and ensure they connected to the proper local freight.
 It was more complicated for destinations in Eastern Massachusetts and New Hampshire whose locals didn't originate in yards served directly from Mechanicville.